malisas/misc/g2p_documentation_draft.md

 ## API

 ### Request
-The G2P schemas define a single endpoint `/genotypephenotype/search` which accepts a POST of a [request body](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L102), possibly containing a feature, phenotype, and/or evidence, which are combined as a logical AND to query the underlying datastore.
+The G2P schemas define a single endpoint `/genotypephenotype/search` which accepts a POST of a [request body](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L102).
+The request possibly contains a feature, phenotype, and/or evidence, which are combined as a logical AND to query the underlying datastore.
 Missing types are treated as a wildcard, returning all data.

 ### Response
 [Responses](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L130) of matching data are returned as a list of  [FeaturePhenotypeAssociation](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotype.avdl#L132)s.